humamfauzi/humamfauzi.github.io/_posts/2019-10-05-puppeteer-chrome-en.md

 })
 ```

 This is only scratch the surface of what we could do in a controlled browser environemt.
+There is a lot more challenge testing or scrapping dynamic web.
 Hope this helps!